SKKU-IDEAL/ScaleMoE/README.md

 We will continue updating the framework codes and annotations in the future.

-This repository is based on the [DeepSpeed training framework](https://github.com/microsoft/DeepSpeed).
+This repository is based on the [DeepSpeed training framework](https://github.com/microsoft/DeepSpeed) and the [Tutel MoE](https://github.com/microsoft/tutel).
-Please refer to the official Microsoft DeepSpeed library to understand the fundamentals of DeepSpeed.
+Please refer to the official Microsoft DeepSpeed and Tutel libraries to understand the fundamentals of DeepSpeed and Tutel.

 ## Overview